hero media

 Yet there’s also an extensive retail precinct on the South Yarra end of Chapel Street, with everything from designer shops to trendy bars, including two cinemas.
 Despite its name, you’ll also find Prahran Market in South Yarra, selling a great variety of fresh produce and premade meals with stalls like Maker & Monger and Hagen’s Organic Butcher.

-Popular South Yarra restaurants and cafes include Ned’s Bake, Tivoli Road Bakery and The Stables of Como while there are also plenty of trendy South Yarra hotels such as Ovolo South Yarra and The Olsen, marking this densely area as one of Melbourne’s best suburbs.
+Popular South Yarra restaurants and cafes include Ned’s Bake, Tivoli Road Bakery and The Stables of Como, while there are also plenty of trendy South Yarra hotels such as Ovolo South Yarra and The Olsen, marking this densely populated area as one of Melbourne’s best suburbs.

 Royal Park is a big reason for this.
 As Parkville’s defining feature, the access to this large, leafy park is one of the major reasons the suburb is idyllic for both locals and visitors.
-This is where you’ll find the massive Melbourne Zoo as well, so you’ll likely spot plenty of families pacing around as well as a small army of picnicers when the sun is out.
+This is where you’ll find the massive Melbourne Zoo as well, so you’ll likely spot plenty of families pacing around, as well as a small army of picnic enthusiasts when the sun is out.

 Parkville is quite bare when it comes to Melbourne’s famed hospitality scene, although cafes Mornin’ Vietnam and Parkside are great choices.
 For dinner, Moja Duck Restaurant & Bar is one of the more underrated Chinese restaurants this side of Melbourne.

-Fisherman’s Bend is Australia’s most ambitious urban renewal project with around 480 hectares of space just a stone’s throw from Melbourne CBD.
-Located within the suburb of Port Melbourne, it’s often referred to as the best example of Melbourne’s future with university campuses, green spaces and many apartment complex being planned over the next few years.
+Fisherman’s Bend is Australia’s most ambitious urban renewal project, with around 480 hectares of space just a stone’s throw from Melbourne CBD.
+Located within the suburb of Port Melbourne, it’s often referred to as the best example of Melbourne’s future with university campuses, green spaces and many apartment complexes being planned over the next few years.

 Aside from seeing those colourful Brighton bathing boxes all over Instagram, many outside of Melbourne know little about this upscale suburb beyond Brighton Beach.
 While it could be seen as a more boutique alternative to St Kilda, Brighton has a strong sense of identity that’s distinguished by more than just those golden sands and the idyllic Brighton Pier.

 Comprising both Brighton and Brighton East, the area provides plenty of pleasant bayside walks.
-When the mood for shopping hits, head to Church Street to check out some luxury boutiques and then take your pick from one of many chic cafes and restaurants, including The Little Ox, Sons of Mary and Aromi.
+Church Street is my favourite shopping strip in Melbourne simply because it’s so relaxed, packed with luxury boutiques and many chic cafes and restaurants, including The Little Ox, Sons of Mary and Aromi.

 Much like Footscray and Box Hill, Abbotsford is renowned for its mix of cultural heritage.
 However, if you had to pick just one flavour that dominates the streets of this inner-city suburb, it would be Vietnamese.

-Some of the best Vietnamese restaurants in Melbourne can be found all around Abbotsford, which lay north-east of the CBD, bounded by Collingwood, Richmond and Clifton Hill.
+Some of the best Vietnamese restaurants in Melbourne can be found all around Abbotsford, which lies north-east of the CBD, bounded by Collingwood, Richmond and Clifton Hill.

 On weekends, visit the historic Abbotsford Convent or take the whole family to Collingwood Children’s Farm.
-The range of workshops, exhibitions and markets make Abbotsford a great place to both live and visit.
+The range of workshops, exhibitions and markets makes Abbotsford a great place to both live and visit.

 Northcote’s wellness scene has fast become one of the most appealing features.
 Walk around High Street and you’ll find the main strip teeming with yoga studios, spas and health food shops.